Raj Rajaratnam: Career

 Rajaratnam started his career as a lending officer at Chase Manhattan Bank where he specialized in business loans to technology companies.
-He joined the investment banking boutique Needham & Co. as an analyst in 1985, where he focused on the consumer electronics industry.
+He joined the investment banking boutique Needham & Co. as an equity research analyst in 1985, where he focused on the consumer electronics and Technology sector.
 He rapidly rose through the ranks, becoming the head of research in 1987 and the president in 1991, at the age of 34.
 At the company's behest, he started a hedge fund—the Needham Emerging Growth Partnership—in March 1992, which he later bought and renamed Galleon Group.

 His hedge fund was valued at $3.7 billion in 2009, down from a peak of $7 billion in 2008.
 According to a 2009 investor letter his $1.2 billion Diversified Fund had a net annualized return of 22.3 percent.
 Rajaratnam has been featured among the elite US money managers in a book called The New Investment Superstars.
 Initially, he primarily invested in technology and healthcare companies.
 He said that his best ideas came from frequent visits with the companies in which he invested and from conversations with executives who invested in his fund.

 After Rajaratnam's arrest, Galleon received requests from its investors for the withdrawal of $1.3 billion, which caused the fund to close.
 In a letter dated October 21, 2009, Rajaratnam informed his employees and investors that he intended to wind down all the funds of the Galleon Group.
 Investors received the full balance of their initial investments, plus profits, in January 2010.